Vishvak12/HealthcareDB/README.md

 ## 5. Database Schema
 The database schema used in the application includes tables for patients, appointments, medical records, billing, inventory, and user accounts.
 You can find the database schema in the `schema.sql` file within the project.

-## 6. Contributing
-Contributions to the HealthCare DBMS are welcome.
-If you'd like to contribute to the project, please follow these guidelines:
-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Implement your changes.
-- Submit a pull request with a clear description of the changes.